This Day In Writing History

 Declared unfit for military service during World War II, (though he supervised broadcasts to India for the BBC to help the war effort) Orwell had completed Animal Farm in 1944, but no publisher would touch it because the Soviet Union was a key member of the Allies.

-The highly acclaimed novel was published after the war and later adapted as an animated British feature film in 1954, and later in 1999 as a live-action American TV movie.
+The highly acclaimed novel was published after the war ended and adapted as an animated British feature film in 1954.
+It would be adapted again in 1999 as a live-action American TV movie.

 Smith grows disillusioned with the regime and its pervasive surveillance and control of the people, so he decides to start a rebellion.
 The regime's leader is a mysterious figure known as Big Brother, and he's always watching.
 His face always appears on posters and monitor screens.